Workflows Reference

 Situation Workflow

-Building a new feature /orchestrator
+Building a new feature /workflow-solo

-Fixing a known bug (<50 lines) /quick-fix
+Fixing a bug /bugfix

 Restructuring code /refactor